netskopeoss/CSPM-GCP-AutoRemediation/README.md

 ![](.//media/GCP-autoremediation.a6f08a78-7dbe-4ad8-8fe4-182f022272e4.007.png)

-4. In the roles details section, enter the following details:
+4. In the roles details section, enter the following details:<br />
    a.
-In the roles Title field, enter the title of the role ex: CIS-1-0-0-1-4-ServiceAccountAdminPrivilegesRole-us-east1.Please refer “[Name Preferences for Use cases](#_ymmhl6snxvah)” table
+In the roles Title field, enter the title of the role ex: CIS-1-0-0-1-4-ServiceAccountAdminPrivilegesRole-us-east1.Please refer “[Name Preferences for Use cases](#_ymmhl6snxvah)” table <br />
    b.
 Edit the role id on the base of the name.
-Ex: CIS10014ServiceAccountAdminPrivilegesRoleuseast1.
+Ex: CIS10014ServiceAccountAdminPrivilegesRoleuseast1 <br />
    c.
-In the roles description field, enter a short description.
+In the roles description field, enter a short description <br />
    d.
-Choose Alpha in the Role launch stage
+Choose Alpha in the Role launch stage <br />
-5. Click ADD PERMISSIONS
+5. Click ADD PERMISSIONS.
 The Add Permissions modal opens

 ![](.//media/GCP-autoremediation.a6f08a78-7dbe-4ad8-8fe4-182f022272e4.008.png)